 Special issue of Southern Cultures:

-Submissions may explore any topic or theme related to women’s activism in the South, and we welcome explorations of the region in the forms Southern Cultures publishes: scholarly articles, memoir, interviews, surveys, photo essays, and shorter feature essays.
-We hope that submitters will interpret the idea of the visual South broadly.
+Submissions can explore any topic or theme related to the built environment, and we welcome explorations of the region in the forms Southern Cultures publishes: scholarly articles, memoirs, interviews, surveys, photo essays, and shorter feature essays.
+We hope that submitters will interpret the idea of the issue’s theme broadly.

 Possible topics and questions to explore might include (but are certainly not limited to):

-- The diversity, complexity, and competing perceptions of gender in the South
+- Constructions and perceptions of ordinary and extraordinary landscapes in the South

 As Southern Cultures publishes digital content, we encourage creativity in coordinating print and digital materials in submissions and ask that authors submit any potential video, audio, and interactive visual content with their essay or introduction/artist’s statement.
 We encourage authors to gain familiarity with the tone, scope, and style of our journal before submitting.